-"Pegasus, indeed!" cried he, turning up his nose as high as such a flat nose could be turned up,-"Pegasus, indeed!
+"Pegasus, indeed!" cried he, turning up his nose as high as such a flat nose could be turned up, "Pegasus, indeed!
 A winged horse, truly!
 Why, friend, are you in your senses?
 Of what use would wings be to a horse?
-Could he drag the plow so well, think you?
-To be sure, there might be a little saving in the expense of shoes; but then, how would a man like to see his horse flying out of the stable window? - yes, or whisking up him above the clouds, when he only wanted to ride to mill?
+Could he drag the plough so well, think you?
+To be sure there might be a little saving in the expense of shoes; but then, how would a man like to see his horse flying out of the stable-window?-yes; or whisking him up above the clouds when he only want to ride to mill?
 No, no!
 I don't believe in Pegasus.
 There never was such a ridiculous kind of a horse-fowl made!"